 Required Gear Details

-Proper canyon gear and attire will be discussed in detail at the lectures.
+Proper canyon gear and attire will be discussed in much greater detail during the first lecture.
 At a minimum, students will require:

 - full body wetsuit*